giorgiozoppi/fiume-rl/README.md

-# rlim — Distributed Rate Limiter
+# fiume-rl — Distributed Rate Limiter

 A high-performance, distributed rate limiter written in Rust.
 It exposes both a binary FlatBuffers TCP interface and a standards-compliant HTTP API, and supports